cypress-io/cypress-documentation/source/guides/guides/debugging.md

 101
 ```

-If the smoke test fails to execute, check if a shared library is missing (a common problem on Linux machines without all Cypress dependencies present)
+If the smoke test fails to execute, check if a shared library is missing (a common problem on Linux machines without all of the Cypress dependencies present).

 ```shell
 ldd /home/person/.cache/Cypress/3.3.1/Cypress/Cypress